scikit-beam/scikit-beam/doc/development/docrules.rst

 .. _doc-rules:

 =======================
-Astropy Docstring Rules
+Scikit-beam Docstring Rules
 =======================

 The original source for these docstring standards is the NumPy_ project, and the associated numpydoc_ tools.
 The most up-to-date version of these standards can be found at `numpy's github site
 <http://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
 The
-guidelines below have been adapted to the Astropy package.
+guidelines below have been adapted to the Scikit-beam package.

 Overview